FindMySchool LogoFindMySchool

 WMSF is a comprehensive institution, meaning it accepts students with a wide range of prior attainment.
 As a result, raw league table rankings often do not reflect the substantial progress students make.

-In the most recent published data, the college ranked 2,365th in England for A-level outcomes.
-While this places it in the national lower band for raw attainment, the college excels in "value-added" progress—taking students with modest GCSEs and helping them achieve grades beyond expectations.
+In the most recent published data, the college ranked 2,248th in England for A-level academic outcomes.
+While this places it in the lower part of the national table for raw attainment, the college excels in "value-added" progress—taking students with modest GCSEs and helping them achieve grades beyond expectations.

-In 2024, 22.5% of A-level grades were A*-B. The college also has a strong reputation for vocational qualifications (BTECs and CTECs), which are often taken alongside or instead of A-levels, though these are not captured in the A-level ranking data.
+In the 2025 dataset, 30% of A-level entries achieved A*-B and 10% achieved A*-A. The college also has a strong reputation for vocational qualifications (BTECs and CTECs), which are often taken alongside or instead of A-levels, though these are not captured in the A-level ranking data.

 England ranks and key metrics (where available)